iamdominic2/Domemory/README.md

 * No modern corporate "gamification" bloat - focus purely on the pragmatism of self-testing!
 * With just 1.8MB of code (plus the size of the text files you will export), cherish the wisdom of your new knowledge!
 This is one of the most important inventions of all time, and the possibilities are nearly endless, so have fun!<BR>
 ![Presentation](presentation.png)
-* SM-5 optimal factor matrix derived from about 19,000 repetitions:<BR>
+* SM-5 optimal factor matrix derived from about 19,000 repetitions: of me using SuperMemo itself:<BR>
 ![OF-Matrix](12406.jpg)